Relevant to Foundations in Audit (FAU) and Audit and Assurance (AA)

 Relevant test – recording last goods received notes and dispatch notes at the inventory count and tracing to purchase and sales invoices to ensure that goods received before the year end are recorded in purchases at the year end and that goods dispatched are recorded in sales.

-Classification – transactions recorded in the appropriate accounts – for example, the purchase of raw materials has not been posted to repairs and maintenance.
+Classification – that transactions are recorded in the appropriate accounts – for example, the purchase of raw materials has not been posted to repairs and maintenance.

 Relevant test – check purchase invoices postings to general ledger accounts.